-New York governor Kathy Hochul recently signed a law which makes construction contractors in New York liable for the wages owed to employees of the subcontractors working under them.
+New York Contractors Liable for Subcontractor Wages: A new law makes general contractors responsible for wages owed by subcontractors.
+Learn about Senate Bill S2766C and how to comply.
 In Senate bill S2766C, prime contractors will be responsible for wage and benefit claims, including the following:

 - Unpaid wages owed to employees of the subcontractor.